AdamWetmore/Wetty_Portfolio/README.md

   enjoyed getting a little bit of exercise for my problem solving skills.

 # 3. UMN-CSCI
-  As I am a student at the University of Minnesota, I am taking some courses in Computer Science.
+  I am currently a student at the University of Minnesota and am taking some courses in Computer Science.
 Contained in this directory are exercises from lecture and coding labs as well as some homework assignments that I found interesting or educational.

+#

 As I am relatively new to coding, the code in this repo may not be "Professional Quality" but I am constantly working to improve and am encouraged by my growth in